Home Warranty Total Cost Analysis: Premium + Fees + Hidden Costs

 Pincher's Pro Tip

-Renewal rate increases can silently raise your costs 5–20% per year.
-Always review your renewal notice before auto-renewal kicks in — and don't hesitate to shop competing providers.
-Switching can often get you the same coverage for less.
+Renewal rate increases often exceed 20% between year one and year two.
+Some providers use a discounted introductory rate that resets 20 to 40% higher on renewal.
+Always review your renewal notice before auto-renewal kicks in, and don't hesitate to shop competing providers or negotiate.
 Learn more about the home warranty renewal process.

 Frequently Asked Questions